cjtessler/MATH3733-SP22/docs/Project-3/Part 1 Readability.md

 ### Sentances

 The last piece of information that the Coleman-Liau formula cares about, in addition to the number of letters and words, is the number of sentences.
-Determining the number of sentences can be surprisingly trickly.
+Determining the number of sentences can be surprisingly tricky.
 You might first imagine that a sentence is just any sequence of characters that ends with a period, but of course sentences could end with an exclamation point or a question mark as well.
 But of course, not all periods necessarily mean the sentence is over.
 For instance, consider the sentence below.

 ``` text
 Mr. and Mrs. Dursley, of number four Privet Drive, were proud to say that they were perfectly normal, thank you very much.